 The priority deadline to apply to this program is February 1.
 Applications may be accepted after the deadline based on space available in the next class.

 KU’s accredited ultrasound program is 18 months in length (5 academic semesters) and prepares students to use this complex equipment in a clinical setting as a competent sonographer and vascular technologist.
 A certificate from the University of Kansas is awarded to the student upon successful completion of the program at its KU Medical Center campus in Kansas City, Kan.

-Clinical and classroom studies are led by top instructors employed by The University of Kansas Hospital and the University of Kansas who are also skilled sonography professionals.
+Clinical and classroom studies are led by top instructors employed by The University of Kansas Health System and the University of Kansas who are also skilled sonography professionals.
 In addition to ultrasound principles and instrumentation, courses in the program include sonography of the abdomen, ob/gyn, and small parts, and classes in vascular technology and medical law and ethics.

 Above: A diagnostic ultrasound image is produced by specialized equipment and uses high-frequency sound waves to view areas inside the body.

 A diagnostic medical sonographer is a healthcare occupation which utilizes high-frequency sound waves (diagnostic ultrasound) and color and spectral Doppler to assist in the diagnosis of a variety of conditions and diseases.
 The sonographer produces dynamic visual images of internal structures and organs and is able to analyze the hemodynamics of different blood vessels throughout the body.
 To enter this career, individuals must be qualified by professional credentialing upon completion of academic study and clinical experience.